 Sasol is a signatory to the UN Global Compact CEO Water Mandate, which is the cornerstone of the company's water management strategy.
-This provides the framework within which Sasol addresses the physical and regulatory risks associated with its water footprint.
-Two such collective action initiatives guided by this framework are the following:
+This provides the framework in which Sasol addresses the physical and regulatory risks associated with its water footprint.
+Two such collective action initiatives guided by this framework are:

-- Local-level water-saving projects that Sasol co-funds and manages "beyond the fenceline" in municipalities - Participation on the Vaal River Strategy Steering Committee and on the Strategic Water Partnership Network with national government agencies
+- Local-level, water-saving projects that Sasol co-funds and manages "beyond the fenceline" in municipalities; and - Participation with national government agencies on the Vaal River System Strategy Steering Committee and in the Strategic Water Partners Network.

 Collective recognition that water demand exceeds the yield of the Vaal River system was the key driver of Sasol's engagement with the Emfuleni Municipality.
-The objective was to free up water and ease supply to all users in the catchment area while supporting the government in reaching its water-savings targets.
+The objective was to free up water and ease supply to all users in the catchment area, while supporting the government in reaching its water-savings targets.